Antiandrogens for Prostate Cancer

 Studies show that taking antiandrogens may provide a small benefit for men who have metastatic prostate cancer and are also taking an LH-RH agonist.1

 Long-term treatment with antiandrogens may cause osteoporosis, which causes bones to become brittle and break more easily.
 Your doctor may prescribe a bisphosphonate medicine.
-Zoledronic acid is a bisphosphonate specifically designed for people who are receiving treatment for metastatic cancer.
+Zoledronic acid is a bisphosphonate specifically designed for people who are getting treatment for metastatic cancer.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)